 By Tracy Brighten

-Little Cheverells Montessori School lay back from the lane behind a Horse Chestnut tree and hedgerows of hawthorn sprayed with white flowers.
-I’d started a diploma course with the London School of Modern Montessori and I was visiting the school with our two-year-old daughter to learn more about child-centred early education.
+Little Cheverells Montessori School lay back from the lane behind a Horse Chestnut tree and hawthorn hedgerow sprayed with white flowers.
+I’d started a diploma course with the London School of Modern Montessori and I was visiting the school to learn more about child-centred early education.

 I left that day believing children learn best in an environment that lets them develop in their own time.
-From 2½ until 4, Alex enjoyed her morning sessions while I worked there as a part-time assistant.
+From 2½ until 4 years of age, Alex enjoyed her morning sessions while I worked there as a part-time assistant.

 Watching children grow in confidence and independence was an unforgettable experience.

 Dr Maria Montessori’s philosophy influenced us at home too.
-The table and chairs pushed to one corner, our small dining room became our Montessori room with home-made sandpaper letters, miniature objects and pictures on the walls.
-We collected books on nature, geography, and history.
+The table and chairs pushed to one corner, our small dining room became our Montessori room with pictures of nature on the walls, home-made sandpaper letters and a collection of miniature objects.
+We collected books on geography, history and nature.

-Our children developed a love for learning and we’ve watched and guided them as they’ve grown into conscientious, independent young adults.
-It’s been an amazing journey in education, and we watch keenly as they continue that journey.
+In their early years, our children developed a love for learning.
+We watched and guided them as they continued to learn and became conscientious, independent young adults.
+It’s been an amazing journey in education, and we watch keenly as they continue to learn.

 Images credit: Little Cheverells Montessori in Markyate by David Brighten

 If you would like to know more about the Montessori philosophy, click on this link.
 Books that you might like to read: The Secret of Childhood, What You Should Know About Your Child, Teaching Montessori in The Home, Montessori Play & Learn.
-There are many more, but these books would be very helpful to parents who might want to follow Montessori principles at home.
-These are not affiliate links.
+There are many books on Montessori education, but these suggestions would be helpful to parents who might want to follow Montessori principles at home.
+(Please note: these are not affiliate links.)

 © All posts are protected by copyright with all rights reserved.
 You are very welcome to link to an article, but if you would like to re-publish my work, commercially or non-commercially, please contact me.
 Thank you.